 Kourouta sits in the middle of a long stretch of pale ochre sand that hugs the west coast of the Peloponnese north of the port town of Katakolon.

 Backed by a small village shaded by pine trees, it’s the one part of this long arc that is the most organized, with sun loungers and umbrellas, as well as beach bars right on the sand where you can sip ouzo and dine on fresh fish.

 While most people use Katakolon as a jumping-off point for historic Olympia, if you’ve already been, or have kids in tow, a day at the beach is a great alternative.

 Psarou is the most upscale of a series of beaches on the southern edge of Mykonos, most of which are connected by water taxi from Ornos, just outside the main town of Chora.

 Craggy hills frame a strip of pale golden sand at either end.
 Chic, whitewashed villas and hotels are scattered along the coast.

-Given Mykonos’s reputation as a party island, there’s a vibrant feel to the beach, largely thanks to it being home to Nammos, a chic beach bar offering high-end dining, upscale shopping and table service at the sun loungers and umbrellas.
+Given Mykonos’s reputation as one of the best Greek islands for beaches and nightlife, there’s a vibrant feel here.
+This is largely thanks to it being home to Nammos, a chic beach bar offering high-end dining, upscale shopping and table service at the sun loungers and umbrellas.

 If people-watching is your thing, Nammos is the place to go on Mykonos, but there’s an equally fine stretch of public beach here too if you’re after a more low-key feel.